 - Start dates: Flexible

 The giant panda population has declined rapidly over the last few decades as a result of extreme habitat loss and low birth rates.
-Poaching has also historically impacted the numbers.
+Poaching has also impacted the numbers.
 It is generally agreed that only 1000-1500 pandas still exist in the wild.
 However, some conservationists are now estimating numbers are actually as high as 3000 and are convinced that recent conservation measures are working.
-Now you have the opportunity to be a part of this valuable conservation effort by volunteering at the panda research center.

 Giant Panda Wildlife Conservation Volunteering

-By volunteering at the center you will gain firsthand knowledge of the habits and life cycle of the giant panda.
-You will also learn about how a professional rescue and breeding program operates and the research and conservation efforts relating to the giant panda.
+Participating in this project is a chance for you to learn more about the habits and lives of giant pandas and to be a part of the conservation effort.
+You will also learn about how a professional rescue and breeding program operates and the research relating to the giant panda.

-This volunteer project suits anyone interested in general animal care and wildlife conservation, and especially those with a specific interest in the captive breeding of large mammals.
+This project is a great fit for anyone interested in general animal care and wildlife conservation, and especially those with a specific interest in the captive breeding of large mammals.
 You do not need to have any specific experience with animals, but you must have a strong interest in the work and goals of the center.
 These are large mammals and although they are in captivity, it is important to remember that they are still wild animals and should not be treated like pets.

 If you are a high school student and first-time traveler you may want to consider our High School Special programs in China.